 As stated above, if your building and construction company has an existing EBA that was made prior to 2 December 2016, you only have until 1 September 2017 to ensure your EBA is Code compliant or risk consequences that could impede severely on your productivity and reputation.

 If you have allowed your existing EBA to pass the nominal expiry date pending the outcome of the passing of the Code, time is running out, your call to action is now.
 If you want to maintain a smooth and uninterrupted operation we can assist you with ensuring your EBA is compliant.
-If you want to move away from the pattern EBAs that have plagued the industry for so long, please give Mark Ritchie, Principal Consultant from Workplace Wizards a call on 0458 644 469 or email at firstname.lastname@example.org.
+If you want to move away from the pattern EBAs that have plagued the industry for so long, please contact us at Workplace Wizards firstname.lastname@example.org or 03 9087 6949